astrofrog/astropy-APEs/APE10.rst

 last major release to support Python 2 - since it is a long term support (LTS) release, there will be 5.x bug fix releases until some time in 2019, but future major releases that add new features, starting with 6.0 (in 2017), will support only Python 3.
-This APE proposes that the Astropy project should also sign this statement, and provides a target roadmap for this to happen.
+This APE proposes that the Astropy project should also sign the Python 3 statement statement, and provides a target roadmap for this to happen.

 Roadmap